freyjawaru/classicalmusic/README.md

 These are the features needed to meet the Minimum Viable Product:
 1. Interactive search feature: using an axios call to retrieve that information
 2. Lists of results and links to the NYT page
-3. Ability to search by relevance
-4. (NB: the difficulty of putting together this app will be dealing with the NYT controlled vocabularies, which seem to be problematic)
+3. (NB: the difficulty of putting together this app will be dealing with the NYT controlled vocabularies, which seem to be problematic)

 ### Post MVP